 The South Dakota Water Resources Institute (SD WRI) no longer provides interpretation of water analysis and recommendations for the suitability of water.

-The South Dakota Department of Environment and Natural Resources (DENR) certifies laboratories for the analysis of drinking water in the state of South Dakota.
-A list of currently certified laboratories are maintained by the DENR at certified labs.
-In addition, South Dakota Agricultural Laboratories, 605-692-7325, offers a variety of analysis options and analysis packages which include analysis for the most commonly occurring water quality issues.
+The South Dakota Department of Agriculture and Natural Resources (DANR) certifies laboratories for the analysis of drinking water in the state of South Dakota.
+A list of currently certified laboratories are maintained by the South Dakota DANR at certified labs.

 Water Quality Interpretation Tool